-A terrifying insight into the world of horror movie-making is coming to Rhondda Cynon Taf’s popular tourist attraction, the Welsh Mining Experience, Rhondda Heritage Park.
+A terrifying insight into the world of horror movie-making is currently at Rhondda Cynon Taf’s popular tourist attraction, the Welsh Mining Experience, Rhondda Heritage Park.

-X Scream is returning to the former Lewis Merthyr Colliery with a brand-new theme.
+X Scream has returned to the former Lewis Merthyr Colliery with a brand-new theme.

 Visitors to Halloween theme ‘scare attraction’ will be attending a movie set and taking part in an audition to be in their very own horror film.

 Rhondda Cynon Taf Council is delighted to welcome back the X Scream Halloween attraction to the Welsh Mining Experience, Rhondda Heritage Park.